-When the umami flavors of teriyaki sauce and beef jerky collide, the result is a mindblowing snack that you’ll want to get your hands on as soon as possible.
-These tasty morsels won’t be around for long once your friends and family find out about them!
+When the umami flavors of teriyaki sauce and beef jerky collide, the result is a mind-blowing snack you’ll want to get your hands on as soon as possible.
+These tasty morsels won’t be around for long once your friends and family discover them!

 This Kikkoman teriyaki beef jerky hits the spot whenever you need a sweet, salty, savory treat.
 And it couldn’t be easier to make!

 - 1/4 tsp Prague Powder #1 curing salt

 - 1 tsp onion powder

 - 1 tbsp liquid smoke hickory